USEPA/ejscreen-multisite-open/README.md

 places in the nation.
 Using EJAM is like running an EJScreen report, but for hundreds or thousands of places, all at the same time.
 The web app lets you quickly check a summary report, explore interactive maps, tables, and plots, and download a summary or detailed spreadsheet.
+The GIS methods are as accurate as what EJScreen uses but highly optimized to be very fast.

 [The EJAM R Package for Analysts and Developers](#the-ejam-r-package-for-analysts-and-developers) written in